-At Mama Squad last night, the conversation came up about Daddies and how it would be great to see similar initiatives being set up for male parents.
+With so many support groups and networks in place for Mums, wouldn’t it be great to see similar initiatives being set up for male parents?

-I’ve written about this before.
-The general feeling in the room was that the menfolk would benefit from support groups just as much as Mammies.
+Most Mums agree that the Menfolk would benefit from support groups just as much as Mammies.

 Of course they would, but when we live in a society that still thinks Dad is “babysitting” when he spends time with his kids, rather than, you know, “PARENTING”, and where Dads are often dismissed as being lesser parents or not as significant as Mammies, we have a long way to go.